Lecture Notes in Quantum Mechanics

 Plotting $E_{\ell,\nu}$ against $Y_{\ell}$ we get a picture of "energy levels" that are called "Landau levels" (or more precisely they should be called "energy bands").
 The first Landau level is the collection of states with ${\nu=0}$.
-We notice that the physical significance of the term with ${\nu}$ is the kinetic energy.
+We notice that the physical significance of the term with ${\nu}$ is kinetic energy.
 The Landau levels are "parallel" to the bottom of the potential ${V(y)}$.
-If there is an area of width ${L_y}$ where the electric potential is flat (no electric field), then the eigenstates in that area (for a given ${\nu}$) will be degenerate in the energy (they will have the same energy).
-Because of the quantization of $Y_{\ell}$ the number of particles that can occupy a band of width ${ L_y }$ in each Landau level is finite: \beq g_{landau} \,\, =\,\, \frac{L_y}{2\pi /(\mathcal{B}L_x) } \,\, = \,\, \frac{ L_x L_y }{ 2\pi }\mathcal{B} \eeq
+If there is a region of width ${L_y}$ where the electric potential is flat (no electric field), then the eigenstates in that region (for a given ${\nu}$) would be degenerate in the energy (they would have the same energy).
+Because of the quantization of $Y_{\ell}$ the number of particles that can occupy a Hall-bar of width ${ L_y }$ in each Landau level is $g_{\text{Landau}}=L_y/\Delta Y$, leading to the same result that we deduced earlier.
+In different phrasing, and restoring CGS units, the density of electrons in each Landau level is \beq \rho_{\text{Landau}} \ \ = \ \ \frac{g_{\text{Landau}}}{L_xL_y} \ \ = \ \ \frac{e}{2\pi\hbar c}\mathcal{B} \eeq This leads to the $e^2/(2\pi\hbar)$ quantization of the Hall conductance.

 \sheadC{Hall geometry with AB flux}